Anasskhalfat/MIPS_PROCESSOR/README.md

 # Project Description

-Design of 32bits Pipelined processor using VHDL and verification using UVM in System Verilog
+Design of 32bits MIPS Pipelined processor using VHDL and verification using UVM in System Verilog

 ## Report of Advancement:

 - 09-14: creating of individual components for one cycle processor
 - 16-21: piecing together the individual components to complete the one cycle processor
 - 23-28: creating the pipeline processor, creating stages for data and control signals
-- 30-40: adding forwardi unit, hazard unit and starting branch prediction logic
+- 30-40: adding forward unit, hazard unit and starting branch prediction logic

 ## Difficulties Encountered: